Spacemandomains/Spacemandomains/README.md

-- 👋 Hi, I’m @Spacemandomains
+👋 Hi, I’m @wilfredleejr
-- 👀 I’m a UX designer, frontend dev, Indie Hacker
+👀 I’m a founder, serial entrepreneur, and builder of premium brands and digital ventures
-- 🌱 JAM Stacker
+🌱 Currently focused on AI commerce, fashion, startup systems, and frontend experiences
-- 💞️ I’m looking to collaborate on frontend projects.
+💞️ Open to collaborating on ambitious projects across brand, product, and growth
-- 📫 How to reach me wilfred.leeux9@gmail.com
+📫 Reach me at: wilfred.leeux9@gmail.com

 <!---
 Spacemandomains/Spacemandomains is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.